Associate MEMBERS

 Email: jonathan.bresson@yahoo.fr

-Research topics: Physical and symbolic violence; emotion and emotional expression; Goffmanian sociology
+Research Topics: Physical and symbolic violence; emotion and emotional expression; Goffmanian sociology

 Keywords: Body; emotions; violence; martial arts and combat sports; ethnography; Goffman

-Major works:
+Major productions:

 Bresson, J., 2023.
 “Discrimination and the Emotions of Doormen in Bars and Nightclubs,” *Les cahiers de la Lutte Contre les Discriminations* (LCD), 18.

 Bresson, 2021.
-“Confessions of Weakness 1: Fights and Brawls, Investigating the Limits of Social Order In Situ,” in Perera, E., and Beldame, Y. (Eds.), In Situ, Vol. 2, Paris: L’Harmattan.
+“Confessions of Weakness 1: Fights and Brawls—Investigating the Limits of Social Order In Situ,” in Perera, E., Beldame, Y. (Eds.), *In Situ*, Vol. 2, Paris: L’Harmattan.

 Geoffrey Lassalle